philipturner/molecular-renderer/README.md

 ## Usage

+### MolecularRenderer Library

+A C-compatible Swift package that extracts the core functionality of MolecularRenderer.
+This is designed to be as simple and lightweight as possible, while providing enough control to be integrated into other CAD applications.

+### MolecularRenderer App

+> TODO: Update this documentation with more modern information.

 You can set a custom aspect ratio, instead of 1536x1536.
 Just make it divisible by 2 and stay under ~2 million pixels.
 Below are some common video resolutions.

 ```